thiras/yw-stake-pool/docs/DEPLOYMENT.md

    - Mainnet: ~5-10 SOL (for program deployment and authority initialization)

 2. **Authority Keypair**: Will control:
-   - Program upgrades (upgrade authority)
+   - Program upgrades (upgrade authority) - separate from program authority
-   - Pool creation permissions (program authority)
+   - Pool creation permissions (program authority) - global admin for entire system
+   - Authorized creator management (can delegate pool creation to other addresses)
-   - Can be the same as deployer or separate
+   - Can be the same as deployer or separate for security

 ### Install Dependencies